China

 RECENT DEVELOPMENTS:

-More than 160 governments participated in China’s Universal Periodic Review (UPR) on 23 January 2024.
-Twenty cross-regional delegations specifically called on the government to implement recommendations issued by the UN human rights system, including the High Commissioner’s August 2022 report.
+During China’s Universal Periodic Review (UPR) on 23 January 2023, 20 cross-regional delegations specifically called on the government to implement recommendations issued by the UN human rights system, including the High Commissioner’s 2022 report, while several member states also raised recommendations related to Tibet.

 ANALYSIS: